-TCR Therapeutics Inc. (the Company) is a clinical-stage immunotherapy company developing the next generation of novel T cell therapies for patients suffering from cancer.
-The Company was incorporated under the laws of the State of Delaware on May 29, 2015 under the name TCR, Inc. In November 2016, the Company changed its name to TCR Therapeutics Inc. The Company's principal operations are located in Cambridge, Massachusetts.
+TCR2 Therapeutics Inc. (the Company) is a clinical-stage cell therapy company with a pipeline of novel T cell therapies for cancer patients suffering from solid tumors.
+The Company was incorporated under the laws of the State of Delaware on May 29, 2015 under the name TCR2, Inc. In November 2016, the Company changed its name to TCR2 Therapeutics Inc. The Company's principal operations are located in Cambridge, Massachusetts.